4. Framework¶

 Note

-Now that you have the fundamentals cloned to your computer, installing the underlying dependencies necessary to develop a page requires that you use Node.js’s package manager npm
+Installing the underlying dependencies necessary to develop a page requires that you use Node.js’s package manager npm.

-From your terminal positioned inside of the repository’s directory, run the following to get everything necessary to start work:
+From your terminal, positioned inside of the repository’s directory, run the following to install everything necessary to start work:

 npm install